binaryphile/concorde/README.md

 Most functions operate on hash \[literals\] rather actual hashes, with the exception of `with`.

--   `grab` - create local variables from key/values in a hash
+-   `grab` - create local variables from key/values in a hash or a namespace

 -   `local_hsh` - create a local hash from a hash literal or variable reference

--   `stuff` - add key/values to a hash using local variables
+-   `stuff` - add key/values to a hash or a namespace using local variables

 -   `update` - update a hash with the contents of another hash